salexan2001/bad-scientific-talk/README.md

 ### Equations
 * Have overly complicated equations in your slides.
 Claim that you can't explain these overly complicated equations, but then start explaining them any way.
+  Leave out the boring stuff, like explanations of variable names.
 * Be sure that the symbols in the equations are never explained.
 You want your audience to have questions after the talk after all!
 * If your equations do not span the entire slide end-to-end, it is not impressing enough.